MichalMaruska/git-hierarchy/README.md

 Then commit something on bgnone.

 Create another segment:

     $ git-segment misc master
 ...  commit something on misc

 Now, create a sum of the 2 segments.
 For example you want to make a feature branch which relies on the 2 features.
 Or just to build the SW.

     $ git-sum all  bgnone misc

-This declares the "sum" of the 2 features.
+## issues:

+git show-ref --hash $base
+only if $base is full -- unique! otherwise expands to all refs & dumps all of them.